29jm/SnowflakeOS/README.md

     make qemu # or
     make bochs

 to test SnowflakeOS in a VM.
+See [the edit/debug cycle](https://github.com/29jm/SnowflakeOS/wiki/The-edit-debug-cycle) for more options on how to compile and run SnowflakeOS.

 Testing this project on real hardware is possible.
 You can copy `SnowflakeOS.iso` to an usb drive using `dd`, like you would when making a live usb of another OS, and boot it directly.
 Note that this is rarely ever tested, who knows what it'll do :) I'd love to hear about it if you try this, on which hardware, etc...